 1. Elopements are ridiculously beautiful and allow you to choose unique venues not suited for larger events.

-You can choose to elope in a place like California’s Yosemite National Park, Waimea Valley in Oahu, Utah’s Zion National Park, or maybe you really want to get out there and explore some place really remote that has been on your bucket list.
+You can choose to elope in a place like California’s Yosemite National Park, Waimea Canyon on Kauai, Utah’s Zion National Park, or maybe you really want to get out there and explore some place really remote that has been on your bucket list.
 Which leads me to…

 2. You can go anywhere in the world to elope.